sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 - **they will be applied to various low-level and high-level feature maps**, viz. those from `conv4_3`, `conv7`, `conv8_2`, `conv9_2`, `conv10_2`, and `conv11_2`.
 These are the same feature maps indicated on the figures before.

 - **if a prior has a scale `s`, then its area is equal to that of a square with side `s`**.
-The largest feature map, `conv4_3`, will have priors with a scale of `0.1`, i.e. `10%` of image's size, while the rest have priors with scales linearly increasing from `0.2` to `0.9`.
-As you can see, larger feature maps have smaller scales and therefore ideal for detecting smaller objects.
+The largest feature map, `conv4_3`, will have priors with a scale of `0.1`, i.e. `10%` of image's dimensions, while the rest have priors with scales linearly increasing from `0.2` to `0.9`.
+As you can see, larger feature maps have priors with smaller scales and are therefore ideal for detecting smaller objects.

 - **At _each_ position on a feature map, there will be priors of various aspect ratios**.
 All feature maps will have priors with ratios `1:1, 2:1, 1:2`.
 The intermediate feature maps of `conv7`, `conv8_2`, and `conv9_2` will _also_ have priors with ratios `3:1, 1:3`.
 Moreover, all feature maps will have *one extra prior* with an aspect ratio of `1:1` and at a scale that is the geometric mean of the scales of the current and subsequent feature map.